bvm-org/bvm/docs/bvm.md

   lexically in-scope at the time of declaration of the closure.

-  This however does start to suggest a design focusing more towards lexically scoped variables rather than dynamically scoped variables.
+  This however does start to suggest a design focusing more towards lexical scoping rather than dynamic scoping.
 I believe this is justified though as in a lexically-scoped language, implementing a dynamically-scoped language is fairly straight-forward (there are a number of approaches, but one is simply to have a dictionary which maps variable names to their current value).
-The opposite however is more
-  involved: implementing a lexically-scoped language within a dynamically scoped language requires keeping many dictionaries mapping variable names to values, preserving some and creating new which inherit from old whenever you enter or exit a function.
+The opposite however is more involved: implementing a lexically-scoped language within a dynamically scoped one requires keeping many dictionaries mapping variable names to values, preserving some and creating new which inherit from old whenever you enter or exit a function.
 In my estimation, the majority of popular programming languages today are lexically scoped.
-Thus a VM which supports directly lexically-scoped languages and offers built-in support for closure capture is advantageous.
+Thus a VM which directly supports lexically-scoped languages and offers built-in support for closure capture is advantageous.
 Furthermore, the provision of these features should not make it more difficult for the VM to be targeted by dynamically-scoped languages nor for languages which do not support first-class functions (and so have no need for closure capture).

+* Types.
+Types always merit much discussion and debate.
+An instruction set is a language just like any other and so what types it supports and how those types influence semantics are important questions to ask.
+Some VMs have multiple operators for the same functionality, just on different types of operands.
+For example, the JVM has `iadd`, `ladd`, `dadd` and `fadd` to perform addition of integers, longs, doubles and floats.
+Other architectures track the types of values on the stack or in registers implicitly and then overload opcodes so that a single `add` operator will perform the appropriate action dependent on the types of the operands it finds.

+  Some CPUs have opcodes to perform sophisticated matrix operations which you could argue suggests they support a data type of a matrix.
+Similarly, some modern CPUs have opcodes to explicitly search strings.
+Other designs support more abstract data types directly, such as arrays and dictionaries.
+The more you think about a VM as being little different from just another programming language, the more it ceases to seem odd that a VM should support richer data-structures such as collections.

 ## The Java Virtual Machine

-The JVM mainly uses 1 byte per op-code in its instruction stream which is taken from its class-file format.
-The class-file format contains other elements such as a constant-look-up table which allows constants (for example strings) to be removed from the instruction stream in order facilitate reuse amongst other optimisations.
+The JVM is a stack-based VM.
+It mainly uses 1 byte per opcode in its instruction stream which is taken from its class-file format.
+The class-file format contains other elements such as a constant-look-up table which allows constants (for example strings) to be removed from the instruction stream in order facilitate reuse and other optimisations.
 Some instructions do have further operands taken from the instruction stream.
 These tend to point to the fact that the JVM was designed with little more than the needs of the Java language in mind.
 So for example, because Java does closed-world compilation, all method invocation can be resolved at compile-time.
-This means that there is never a need to try and look up a method based on the name on the top of the stack: as all method names are known at compile-time, they are held in the class-file constant table, and then all method invocation op-codes take from the instruction-stream indices into the class-file constant table to identify the method name.
+This means that there is never a need to try and look up a method based on the name on the top of the stack: as all method names are known at compile-time, they are held in the class-file constant table, and then all method invocation opcodes take from the instruction-stream indices into the class-file constant table to identify the method name.
 Only the *receiver* of the method invocation (i.e. the object) is dynamic and thus taken from the stack.

 Other examples are that there's no direct heap access at all: everything's couched in terms of objects.

+## PostScript

+PostScript is an extremely elegant stack-based design.
+The instruction stream is just text: there is no binary instruction stream, though there is support for compression of the instruction stream.
+It is interesting to consider whether there is any benefit these days to a VM supporting a custom binary-format given how widely supported *gzip* compression, especially of text, has become.
+The language supports arrays (both packed (read-only) and unpacked) and dictionaries.
+A string in the instruction stream that is not recognised as an opcode is used as a key to index a stack of dictionaries.
+If a value is found and that value is a user-declared function then the function is run.
+Thus there is no real distinction between opcodes and user-defined functions.
+There is even a form of `eval` where a string can be reinterpreted as a stream of opcodes.

+PostScript supports some rather high-level operators such as mapping over elements of arrays and explicit `for`-loop support.
+PostScript is a dynamically-scoped language and has contiguous stacks: when you call a function, that function can perform any manipulation it likes of all the stacks: there is no facility to indicate exactly how many operands a function should take, and there is also no explicit `return`
+operator: control flow returns to the calling function when there are no more opcodes in the current function.

+There are also no explicit branching (in the sense of `jump`) opcodes.
+Opcodes such as `if`, `loop` etc are supported explicitly and take functions as arguments.